-As of today, according to Moz Keyword Explorer, “how to rank higher on Google” gets roughly 1,273 monthly searches.
-We all want to see our website and our content at the top of the search engine results page (SERP).
+We all want to see our website and content at the top of the search engine results page (SERP).

-Search Engine Journal (SEJ) evaluated 88+ ranking factors and narrowed this loooooooooong list down to eight of their selections for top ranking factors for Google, which are:
+Search Engine Journal (SEJ) evaluated 88+ ranking factors and narrowed this long list down to eight of their selections for top ranking factors for Google, which are:

 - High-quality content

 - On-page optimization

 - Internal links